mistio/kubernetes-blueprint/README.md

 ![alt tag](images/id.png)

 You also need to add an ssh key for mist.io that will be deployed to the machines once they are created.
-Visit the Keys tab on your mist.io dashboard and generate or upload a key. <br>Note the name, as it will be used on the mist.yaml input file.
+Visit the Keys tab on your mist.io dashboard and generate or upload a key.
+You can use separate keys for each machine. <br> Note the name, as it will be used on the mist.yaml input file.

 ![alt tag](images/cf.png)

 Now enter your [account page](https://mist.io/account) and create a token on the API TOKENS tabs.

-The kubernetes example scripts are made for a [coreos beta image](http://thecloudmarket.com/image/ami-4f4acd3c--coreos-beta-991-2-0) of AWS Ireland and will create [m3.xlarge instances](https://aws.amazon.com/ec2/instance-types/).
-<br>There is also support for other linux distribution using the recommended [scripts from kubernetes repo](https://github.com/kubernetes/kubernetes/tree/master/docs/getting-started-guides/docker-multinode)

 Check the blueprint file inputs section and fill the mist input (inputs/mist.yaml) file with the necessary information.